luxonis/depthai-hardware/DM2097_OAK-D-CM4-POE/README.md

 # Key features
 * Support for onboard stereo and RGB camera modules

-* Interface for Luxnois DepthAI SoM 2099
+* Interface for Luxnois OAK SoM 2099

 * Interface for Raspberry PI CM4/CM4 Lite

-* USB3 interface between CM4 and DepthAI SoM
+* USB3 interface between CM4 and OAK SoM

 * 2x USB3 (for development purpose only not stacked connector not populated in production)